Ford and McDonald’s are building car parts together. Wait, what?

 Most of us don’t think about the waste that every cup of coffee brings into the world.
 Debbie Miewelski, Ford’s senior technical leader of materials sustainability, didn’t either—until one morning when she was walking into her lab with a coffee in-hand, as per usual.
 “I realized there must be some waste associated with this cup!” she says.
 “I asked my team to dig into what could be reusable, and after some research they said the chaff of the coffee bean could be a good material for us to work with.”

 Shortly thereafter, Ford began talking to McDonald’s about all that coffee by-product.
 The companies share common interests in this area—both are members of the of the World Wildlife Foundation’s Bioplastic Feedstock Alliance, which prioritizes working plant matter into plastics.
 Soon, Miewelski started tinkering with chaff in the lab along with her team.
-And with some help from partners and suppliers in the auto industry, they realized they could heat the chaff in a low oxygen environment, then mix it with plastic to create a strong, heat-resistant composite.
+And with some help from partners and suppliers in the auto industry, they realized they could heat the chaff in a low-oxygen environment, then mix it with plastic to create a strong, heat-resistant composite.
 That composite makes it the perfect material for a car’s headlamp—one that’s 20% lighter than what Ford was using before, which shaves about one pound off the car, improving fuel economy as a result.

 The new composite will begin making it into Ford Mustangs and Lincoln Continentals in 2020.
-The arrangement is what Miewelski enthusiastically calls, not just a “win-win,” but a “win-win-win-win-win-win.”
+The arrangement is what Miewelski enthusiastically calls not just a “win-win,” but a “win-win-win-win-win-win.”

 “[Chaff] would be compostable, but in this case, we’re making a high-end composite with it,” says Miewelski.
 “You’re making a higher-end material rather than putting it back into the ground, or worst-case, creating CO2 by burning it.”
 In other words, it’s an example of the circular economy, in which companies can repurpose the waste of other companies.